yingwang926/HGIM_datasets/README.md

 # HGIM_datasets
 Datasets for 'HGIM: Influence maximization in diffusion cascades from the perspective of heterogeneous graph'

-In this repository, three datasets are as follows:
+In this repository, four datasets are as follows:

 - Digg : Downloaded from [https://www.isi.edu/~lerman/downloads/digg2009.html](https://www.isi.edu/\url{~}lerman/downloads/digg2009.html).